ru51a4/qqdb/readme.md

 SELECT: col alias
 FROM: subquery, alias
 WHERE : <, >, =, <>, AND, OR, NESTED (1 = 1 AND (1 = 1)), IN(ids, subquery)
-JOIN, LEFT JOIN: subquery, hash join, nested exp in on - like a where
+JOIN, LEFT JOIN: subquery, hash join, nested exp in ON - like a where
 ORDER BY: DESC, ASC (one col)
 GROUP BY: multiple cols + function(max, min, avg, string_agg) + HAVING (nested exp like a where + COUNT(*))
 LIMIT, OFFSET